"""

 i_squared_ci_coverage : `float`

-The coverage of the I-squared confidence interval.
+The confidence level of the I-squared interval.

 tau_squared : `float`

-The Tau-squared heterogeneity statistic.
+The tau-squared heterogeneity statistic.

 SET_ARGS = [